Welcome to the UBC School of Kinesiology

-The School of Kinesiology is ranked at the top in Canada and globally.
-It is among the most competitive admission programs at UBC.
+The School of Kinesiology is one of the top ranked programs in Canada and globally and is among the most competitive admission programs at UBC.

-The School supports internationally recognized research scholars, with ~$50 million in principal and co-investigator research grant funding from Tri-Council and other funding sources over the past 5 years.
+The School is home to internationally recognized research scholars, with ~$50 million in principal and co-investigator research grant funding from Tri-Council and other funding sources over the past 5 years.
 The School provides a rich learning and mentoring program attracting top domestic and international students.

 The School is unique in British Columbia for its commitment to the biological, behavioural, and sociocultural study of physical activity, sport, para-sport, and health.
-The broad scope of the School’s academic and research programs incorporate physical activity as a model to examine the full range of human function spanning molecular to whole system to society levels and as a basis for health promotion or disease prevention and treatment.
+The broad scope of the School’s academic and research programs incorporates physical activity as a model to examine the full range of human function spanning molecular to whole system to society levels and as a basis for health promotion, disease prevention and treatment.

-The faculty’s extensive domestic and international research network includes collaborators in diverse cognate areas across faculties, institutions.
-We are proud to be part of a leading global university that is committed to providing an exceptional learning environment and fostering global citizenship, a civil and sustainable society, and outstanding research.
+The Faculty’s extensive domestic and international research network includes collaborators in diverse cognate areas across faculties, institutions.
+We are delighted to be part of a leading global university that is committed to outstanding research, an exceptional learning environment and fostering citizenship.

 Dr. Robert Boushel